 Dr. Christian Richardt

 I graduated with a PhD and BA from the University of Cambridge in 2012 and 2007, respectively.
-My PhD in the Rainbow Graphics & Interaction Group of the Computer Laboratory was supervised by Neil Dodgson.
-My research investigated the full life cycle of videos with depth (RGBZ videos): from their acquisition, via filtering and processing, to the evaluation of stereoscopic display.
+My PhD in the Computer Laboratory’s Rainbow Group was supervised by Neil Dodgson.
+My doctoral research investigated the full life cycle of videos with depth (RGBZ videos): from their acquisition, via filtering and processing, to the evaluation of stereoscopic display.

 I also enjoy teaching, mentoring and supervising student projects – many of which have received project prizes at Cambridge.

 2013-03 – Our paper on Constructing High-Resolution Stereo Panoramas (‘Megastereo’) was accepted to CVPR 2013 (oral).